lakinduakash/linux-wifi-hotspot/README.md

 * Share your wifi like in Windows - Share wifi on same interface which you are connected to internet.
 * Share access point from any network interface
 * Includes Both command line and gui.
 * Support both 2.4GHz and 5GHz (Need to compatible with your wifi adapter).
-Ex: You have connected to 5GHz and share connection with 2.4GHz.
+Ex: You have connected to 5GHz network and share connection with 2.4GHz.
 * Select Channel.
 * Hide SSID